 Did you know you can make your own paint?
 Yep, you can.
 And you should!
 With just a few household supplies, you’ll be able to create for days.
 With this simple, taste-safe fizzy flour paint, you’ll be ready to paint within minutes.
 Never run out of paint again!

-One of my favorite aspects of making my own homemade paint is that I know exactly what’s inside so I can make it taste-safe for my toddler and other visiting little people who love to paint and might want to sneak a sip.
+One of my favorite aspects of making my own homemade paint is that I know exactly what’s inside so I can make it taste-safe for my toddler and other little visitors.

 To make our fizzy flour paint recipe, we only needed three basic items from our pantry: